 Tip No. 8 Make Sure your Article Reaches Readers

-You've published your article on Hashnode, and that's it.
+You've published your article, and that's it.
 You're happy, and thousands of people will be thankful to you for writing it 🚀

 Find places where your potential readers discuss stuff.
 Share your post on Twitter and use the right hashtags, HackerNews, Reddit, even LinkedIn.
 If you want people to find your post, you need to find the places where you can share it.